bebutler1/Antithesis/README.md

 # Antithesis
 A simple, easy to use, match logging application for League of Legends players.
-Know you Nemesis, and become their Antithesis.
+Know your Nemesis, and become their Antithesis.

 Here are a few screenshots: